ModuleArt/plain-color/README.md

 ### v1.0.9

+- ❗ Check if PlainColor JSON is correctly typed so it cannot broke the app
+- ❗ Fix: All new colors are named as Main Shaft
+- ❗ Settings: Add "Reset to defaults" button
 - ❗ Improve list performance (infinite scroll)
 - ❗ Fix: Color/Palette name white-space
 - ❗ Fix context menu height (check on different window heights)